drocheam/optrace/docs/source/usage/group.rst

 A list of exemplary ``.zmx`` files can be found in the following `repository <https://github.com/nzhagen/LensLibrary/tree/main/zemax_files>`_.

-Unfortunately, the support is only experimental, as there is no actual documentation on the file format.
+Unfortunately, the support is only experimental, as there is no official documentation on the file format.
 Additionally, only a subset of all ZEMAX OpticStudio functionality is supported, including:

 * ``SEQ``-mode only
 * ``UNIT`` must be ``MM``